 Death Wish Coffee’s Process Description

-Death Wish Coffee uses descriptive, sensory storytelling to immerse their customers in its brewing process.
+Death Wish Coffee uses descriptive, sensory storytelling to immerse its customers in its brewing process.
 They capitalize on the characteristics of their market, coffee lovers.
-By speaking to the care they take in creating signature flavors, they bolster their image and captivate the reader.
+By speaking about the care they take in creating signature flavors, they bolster their image and captivate the reader.

 Tuft & Needle’s Landing Page Copy